-As someone who absolutely adores the Metal Gear franchise, the prospect of series developer Hideo Kojima and many members of his original team making a brand new IP for the PlayStation 4 was certainly intriguing.
+As someone who absolutely adores the Metal Gear franchise, the prospect of creator Hideo Kojima and many members of his original team making a brand-new IP for the PlayStation 4 was certainly intriguing.
 On the other hand, marketing material only muddied understanding of what the game was even about.

 In Death Stranding, you play as Sam Porter Bridges (The Walking Dead‘s Norman Reedus), a porter who’s tasked with travelling across desolate lands to reunite a fractured America.
 All the while, Sam must avoid the mysterious floating creatures that are tied to death itself.

 As far as game premises go, it’s a fairly unique one.
 However, the execution is what’s lacking.
 Ultimately, the majority of the game’s missions require you to run long distances through barren wastelands to get to your delivery site.
 Once there, you drop off your package, receive a new order with some lengthy exposition and embark on another prolonged trek to make your next delivery.

 This is woefully dull to begin with, but it’s made even worse by Death Stranding‘s frustrating centre of gravity system.
 If Sam is carrying too much on his back, his load will tip to the left or right, requiring you to hold that respective trigger to regain balance.

 During this time, Sam slows down as he shifts his weight.
 If you don’t hold the triggers quickly enough, Sam will flail and fall down, with his gear falling out of his pack and BB — the tubed ‘bridge baby’ featured heavily in the marketing — will start to cry.
 From there, you have to monotonously pick everything back up and soothe BB with a motion-controlled controller rocking mini-game.